 - Wear schedule: consistent use matters.

-- Monitoring: regular checks prevent poor fit.
+- Monitoring: regular checks help prevent poor fit.

 - Goal: support natural skull growth, not force it.